 There are 3 generally accepted methods plus one proving to be effective:

-1. Soldering connections is bulletproof and never disconnects is the slowest method and will cost more.
+- Soldering connections is bulletproof and never disconnects is the slowest method and will cost more.

-2. The poke and wrap was developed by the military and lasts a long time when done right but is only a little faster than soldering.
+- The poke and wrap was developed by the military and lasts a long time when done right but is only a little faster than soldering.

-3. Posi-taps are the latest connector widely used by professional installers.
+- Posi-taps are the latest connector widely used by professional installers.

-New technology is heat shrink and solder butt connectors
+- New technology is heat shrink and solder butt connectors

 You might think plugging into the OBD port is straightforward but what happens if a mechanic needs to use a scan tool?
 Will a T-harness be used?
-Is the harness sufficient to enable securing the GPS/telematics device in the designed location?
+Is the harness sufficient to enable securing the GPS and telematics device in the designed location?
 If the installation includes connecting to auxiliaries like used by Geotab, several harnesses may be needed.
 When using more than one harness, limitations apply to the number, sequence, and other factors that need to be specified for the installers.

 Installation Project Management

 Installing 5 to 100 devices at 1 to 5 locations is a relatively straightforward process if you follow a few basic steps.
-The company selling you the GPS tracking, telematics or dashcam service should provide guidance and possibly project management.
+The company selling you the GPS and telematics or dashcam service should provide guidance and possibly project management.
 The principles of project management apply to creating the who, what, when, where and how.
 An online tool such as Trello can keep everyone on the same page, track due dates, and enable inventory to be delivered on time.

 When conducting an installation project think about what happens after the initial installation.
 Who is going to do swaps and service calls?
 If the installer flew someone for the initial installation, will they fly back to do a service call or swap when new vehicles arrive?
 Unlikely.
 The cost to return for a single vehicle is cost prohibitive but this scenario must be addressed.
 Maybe the installer can train a local employee during the initial installation.
 Often times a local company can handle the service work but are not well suited for the initial project.
 Service work and swaps will be continuous as long as you have the technology so having a good plan is a great idea.

-When putting the GPS installation project together, plan for 30 minutes per vehicle for a basic OBD device with a T-harness.
+When putting the GPS and telematics installation project together, plan for 30 minutes per vehicle for a basic OBD device with a T-harness.
 For a dashcam, 45 minutes should be sufficient.
 Some installs will get done faster.
 There are always delays and the time averages over the fleet.
 If vehicles are available after hours, telematics installers can work from 4 PM to late into the night.
 This is ideal in many ways except during Winter.
 Night is often cooler, vehicles are sitting ready, equipment is staged, and the installers just need to get to work.
 One experienced installer can do as many as 50 vehicles in 12 hours!
 If vehicles are not available after hours, setup a schedule for them to return to the office every 30 minutes.
 This minimizes wait time at the installation location and the impact on operations.
 The less available the fleet, the more expensive the installations will be.

 Prior to starting installation a coordination meeting should be held to discuss all aspects of the project.
 One aspect that can cause a future nightmare is poor documentation.
 If the right information about the GPS device and vehicle is not documented, knowing which device is in which vehicle can be almost impossible.
 The installer, GPS vendor, and customer must all be on the same page.
 One trick of the trade is to apply a decal from the telematics shipping box onto the door jam.
 If there is any initial confusion, this decal is easy to read without removing any dash components.
 This simple step can make a mistake go away very quickly.
 Today there are mobile apps which make documentation much easier.
 Scanning device codes reduces errors and the data feeds into the fleet management system in real-time.
 Steps cannot be skipped which reduces errors when installers are tired and in a rush.
 Handwritten notes lead to mistakes which are easily avoided with a mobile app.